 Birth certificates are viewed by the government as one of four Vital Records, making them easily accessible.

 In the wake of pressing security threats, Department of Motor Vehicle (DMV) offices now place a premium on applicants providing proper identification.
 This applies to commercial and non-commercial driver licenses, permits, identification cards and voter registration.

 In most instances, you'll be required to provide the DMV with an original or certified birth record.
 Photographed copies will not be accepted.

-If you have lost your original birth certificate, you can order a copy through the state or country where you were born or through a third-party company that expedites the process.
+If you have lost your original birth certificate, you can order a certified copy through the state or country where you were born or through a third-party company that expedites the process.